 One detail we are very proud of it that today Maysalward has 25 team members of which 50% are female game developers as our company aspires to challenge regional norms, offering women the opportunity to grow and gain experience.

-Maysalward’s rise on the mobile games scene is even more impressive when you consider the company’s Middle Eastern origins as to this day the market remains completely untapped by numerous giant publishers.
+Maysalward’s rise in the mobile games’ scene is even more impressive when you consider the company’s Middle Eastern origins as to this day the market remains completely untapped by numerous giant publishers.

 To stand as an industry giant, however, requires more than just introducing great products into the world; Maysalward believes that building the local ecosystem of game developers, artists, animators, testers, etc. is crucial for improving the gaming industry in Jordan.

 The company is involved in several grassroots activities that translate this belief into action, including boot camps, developer events, and an annual gaming summit.

 In Partnership with King Abdullah II Fund for Development (KAFD), Maysalward also manages the Gaming Lab based in the cities of Amman, Irbid, Aqaba and Maan, Karak and Zarqa.
 This collaboration has led to the formation of a semi-yearly App Challenge, which brings to light 14 to 16-year-old school students into the development of the local gaming sector.

 In yet another educational initiative, Maysalward has teamed up with varying educational sectors, such as The Children’s and Royal Tank Museum of Jordan, to develop onsite interactive games.

 To date, 11 waves of app challenges have been conducted since 2011 and